vadukia2/Projects-in-Python/Bollingers Bonds Strategy discription.md

 ###### **Purpose of the code**
-The Code compares the performance of Bollingers Bands strategy with the Buy and holds strategy on Nasdaq's (QQQ) stock price.
+The Code compares the performance of Bollingers Bands' strategy with the Buy and holds strategy on Nasdaq's (QQQ) stock price.

 ####### **Conclusion**